Guagua: Santiago Apostol Parish Church

-The 1607 Santiago Apostol Parish Church, commonly known as Betis Church is a Baroque (heritage) Church, located in Guagua, Pampanga (Betis Area).
+The 1607 Santiago Apostol Parish Church, commonly known as Betis Church is a Baroque (heritage) Church, located in Betis.
 It is a Spanish-era church declared a National Cultural Treasure by the National Museum of the Philippines and the NCCA (under R.A.
 4896 as amended by P.D.
 374 and R.A.
 8492), on November 5, 2001 (one of only 26 churches in the country bestowed that honor).
 It is part of the Ecclesiastical Provinces of the Archdiocese of San Fernando.
 In 2009, the National Museum installed a marker of its 2005 Proclamation.

 Immaculate Conception Parish Church

-The first church edifice was constructed in 1587 but was unfortunately razed by fire.
+The first church edifice was constructed in 1587 but was razed by fire.
 The current Church structure was constructed in 1772 under the administration of the Augustinians.
 The Church was greatly improved in 1862 until 1870.
 The interiors are simple and the centerpiece attraction is the main altar, a creation of noted local artist Willy Layug.
 While still simple, the exteriors on the other hand, are marked by massive strength.
 The Cathedral-type church is located immediately adjacent to the Guagua Municipal Building and houses the Cardinal Santos Catholic Center and the Immaculate Conception Parochial School.